 Reclaimed Rails Brewing Company

 Idea: After spending a day at Adventureland, riding the new Draken Falls log flume, head five miles north to Bondurant and grab a cold one at Reclaimed Rails, where the deck is made from wood from the old log ride at Adventureland.
 They even have a beer named after it, called Lager Ride.
+While in Bondurant you can grab one of Des Best Tenderloins at Brick Street Market and a slice of pie at one of Des Best Hidden Gems, Home Slice Pies.
 You can’t buy that kind of synergy, but you can buy a 4-pack of beer to go.
-While in Bondurant you can grab one of Des Best Tenderloins at Brick Street Market and a slice of pie at one of Des Best Hidden Gems, Home Slice Pies.

 Flagship beers: Blood Orange Wheat, Hipster Juice (Hazy IPA), Lager Ride